sriram2125/intelunnati_Robosapians/README.md

-# Robosapians_Saintgits College Of Engineering_Develop a 2D Occupancy Grid Map of a Room using Overhead Cameras
+# Develop a 2D Occupancy Grid Map of a Room using Overhead Cameras
 ### Final Report Submission for Intel Unnati Industrial Training

 ---